Internet-Draft OAuth Mission Child Delegation August 2026

 Terminal status_required non-active on the next parent-state check Consumer, per reliance decision

-A consumer that cannot obtain parent state MUST obey the mode: for status_required, it MUST refuse; for bounded_staleness, it MUST refuse after the bound.
-For derivation under these modes, the Mission Issuer MAY rely on a prior confirmed-active parent observation within the mode's freshness rules where it cannot observe the parent synchronously; a Child Mission MUST NOT derive after the parent is known to be non-active.
+For derivation under these modes, the Mission Issuer may rely on a prior confirmed-active parent observation within the mode's freshness rules where it cannot observe the parent synchronously; a Child Mission must not derive after the parent is known to be non-active.
 The immediate rules of Section 10 and Section 10.1 otherwise apply unchanged.

 Acknowledgments